 Pseudoephedrine over-the-counter, but kept in pharmacy (L3): Decongestant.
 Pseudoephedrine is an adrenergic compound used as a nasal decongestant.
 It does not have antihistamine properties.
 It is excreted into breast milk in low levels.
 Caution should be used with this product as it may reduce milk production in some mothers in late stage lactation (mothers breastfeeding infants >8 months old).
 Pseudoephedrine commonly appears in combination products.
 An excellent alternative would be a nasal decongestant like oxymetazoline (Afrin-L3 discussed below).Common trade names: Sudafed, Claritin-D.

 Phenylephrine (L3): Decongestant.
 Phenylephrine is a decongestant that is commonly added to cold mixtures and nasal sprays for use in colds, flu, and congestion.
-Levels in milk have not been reported, but experiments have shown that it has poor oral absorption in infants.
+A recent statement was released by the FDA that concluded that oral phenylephrine is NOT effective as a decongestant.
 An excellent alternative would be a nasal decongestant like oxymetazoline (Afrin-L3 discussed below).
 Common trade names: Neofrin, Neosynephrine, Vicks Sinex Nasal.